acoular/acoular/docs/source/get_started/index.rst

 The traits assigned in brackets determine the dimensions of the grid and distance (increment) between individual source positions.

 The positions of the microphones are needed for beamforming, so we create a :class:`~acoular.microphones.MicGeom` object, that reads the positions from a .xml file.
-Here we use array64.xml, which is part of the library:
+Here we use array_64.xml, which is part of the library.
+You will need to :download:`download <../../../acoular/xml/array_64.xml>` the file to your working directory.

->>> mg = acoular.MicGeom( from_file='array64.xml' )
+>>> mg = acoular.MicGeom( from_file='array_64.xml' )

 Finally, we can create the object that encapsulates the delay-and-sum algorithm.
 The basic beamforming algorithm is provided by objects of the type :class:`~acoular.fbeamform.BeamformerBase`